Am I Actually Thinking About Buying A Home?!

 Wow.
 I can’t believe it!
 So many crazy twists and turns have transpired this year – from moving, to relationships, to overcoming a pandemic.
 The 2020-2021 year span has been a rollercoaster for us all.
 But it’s allowed for some interesting things to occur…

 I, for one, never thought I’d see myself back living in Tampa, Florida (my hometown).
 But it just made sense for the time being with work; and was truly amazing to be so close to my family again.
 Then I started to realize how much Tampa had grown.
 It’s hardly recognizable from the city I knew when I was little.
-The restaurants, bars, attractions, and, of course now, the real estate have all blossomed.
+The restaurants, bars, attractions, and, of course now, the real estate have all blossomed the most popular of which being move-in ready homes.

 When I left NYC, apartment buildings were offering 2 months free rent for a 1 year lease and 3 months free for most 14 month leases!
 How could you pass that up?
 But I did in exchange for a new experience and quality of life.
 Now, don’t get me wrong, that’s not to say I’m not moving back to NYC sometime soon, but I realized that that doesn’t mean I still couldn’t INVEST in something here!
-I already had savings, but I had accrued some additional income during the time I spent with my family.
-I realized I had saved up enough to buy a really nice, small home, townhouse, or 2 bedroom condo here in Florida.
+I already had savings (which you can find available at WECU`s website), but I had accrued some additional income during the time I spent with my family.
+I realized I had saved up enough to buy a really nice, new home construction, townhouse, or 2 bedroom condo.
+I’m excited to have my own kitchen and the first thing I’m going to do is have granite countertops (which can be found on Granite Transformations and the like).
+Experts like Moffett Plumbing & Air say that I also need to check my plumbing fixtures.
+Then, I also saw here that furnace installation are also a must.
 But where do I start?
 What can I REALLY afford without stretching myself too thin?
-I had no idea how to begin.
+I had no idea how to begin, that is why I contacted a good real estate agent to help me on the current real estate trends.
+For additional real estate information and options visit Reali.

 - Zillow is your friend.
 I can spend hours on that app looking at all my potential new homes.
 (FYI – It works way better on mobile as the app as opposed to the desktop option.
 You can save all your faves, and have them handy to show when your friends ask. :))